Nu-SCPTheme/deepwell/README.md

 Wikidot-like storage and maintenance system.
 Tracks wikis, users, passwords, pages, files, and manages a Postgres database.
 Its schema and migrations are handled by [Diesel](https://diesel.rs/).

-DEEPWELL provides logical operations for handling low-level abstracted data such as individual page revisions.
+DEEPWELL provides logical, CRUD-like operations for handling low-level abstracted data such as individual page revisions.
 Verification and permissions checking needs to be handled by the consumer.

 The lint `#![forbid(unsafe_code)]` is set, and therefore this crate has only safe code.
 However dependencies may have `unsafe` internals.